Let us begin by understanding what is inflammation means?

 Quit hiding from the sun

-Sunlight exposure has been shown to lower blood pressure, aid in soothing skin disorders, and boosting mood.
+Sunlight exposure has been shown to lower blood pressure, aid in soothing skin disorders, and boost mood.
 Do you know that it can also fight inflammation?

 A little bit of sunshine daily can reduce the number of activated cells that accuse inflammation.
 This is due to the sun’s rays causing nitric oxide stored in the skin to be released.
 What works is a little bit of sun consistently.